Almayer Art & Heritage Hotel

 Food and drink

-Generous breakfasts are served buffet style and include local honey and yoghurts.
+Generous breakfasts are served buffet style and include local honey and yogurts.
 You can also enjoy several à la carte options.
 The hotel’s restaurant, Corte Vino & More, offers Dalmatian cuisine prepared with fresh, local, and seasonal ingredients as well as an extensive wine and cocktail menu.
 You can choose to dine on the glass-enclosed terrace or in the outdoor garden area.

 Facilities and activities